-Subsidiaries are all entities over which the Company has control.
+Subsidiary is an entity over which the Company has control.
 The Company controls an entity when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
+Subsidiary is fully consolidated from the date on which control is transferred to the Company.
 They are deconsolidated from the date that control ceases.